corndogit/metoffice-weather-cli/README.md

 ## Todo

-- Pick 'useful' information out of the Met Office data and present it in a human-readable format, starting with a simple .xls spreadsheet
+- Pick all 'useful' information out of the Met Office data - some is currently omitted
-- Add exception handling for API request timeouts, key errors (e.g. when geocoding coordinates for a country) and invalid city names.
-- Decode [Significant Weather Codes](https://www.metoffice.gov.uk/services/data/datapoint/code-definitions) into weather type (e.g. 7 = cloudy)

-### Known Bugs

-The program throws an exception for names of countries, so only city names can be input.
+- Allow program to be run using argument parsing - let the user provide a city name or latitude/longitude co-ords themselves